School of Continuing Studies Graduate Programs

 Financial aid for graduate students in the School of Continuing Studies may consist of service scholarships and student loans.
 A complete list of service scholarships and how to apply can be found on the School of Continuing Studies website.
 Our office uses your financial aid application (FAFSA) to determine your eligibility for students loans.
-You are eligible to borrow up to your program's full cost of attendance.
-In order for a student to be eligible for federal loans a student must be enrolled in a minimum of half time as determined by the University Registrar in courses that apply towards your program’s completion requirements.
+You are eligible to borrow up to your program’s full cost of attendance.
+To be eligible for federal loans, you must be enrolled in a minimum of half time as determined by the University Registrar in courses that apply towards your program’s completion requirements.
 Students must also be academically engaged in their courses.

 In order to maintain your eligibility for federal financial aid, you must be making Satisfactory Academic Progress (SAP) toward your degree.
 Please note that these standards do not replace or supersede GU’s academic regulations or individual schools’ regulations and procedures.
 Questions regarding the student financial aid SAP policy should be directed to The Office of Student Financial Services.
 Please refer to the Graduate Satisfactory Academic Policy for more information.

 How to Apply

 To apply for fall and/or spring financial aid you must: